IsaiasRojasM/Development-of-an-AI-Based-Melanoma-Detection-and-Assessment-System/README.md

 [Deep Learning for Melanoma Detection (PDF)](Deep-learning-Medical-SkinCancer-Thesis.pdf)

 ##  Summary
-- Objective: Use CNNs to analyze dermatoscopic images and detect malignant lesions.
-(To choose if the picture belongs to the cathegory yes or no)
+- Objective: Use CNNs to analyze dermatoscopic images and detect malignant lesions. (to classify whether an image shows melanoma or not)
 - Approach: Data preprocessing → Model training (Transfer Learning) → Evaluation with metrics (accuracy, sensitivity, AUC, F1 score).
 - Results: Achieved XX% accuracy on test data.
 Improvements using data augmentation and hyperparameter tuning.